Minister: JoAnne Remillard Associate Minister: Peter Fleming

 Environment

-Historically the Red River Métis have been deeply connected to environment including its lands and waters which lie within the National Homeland.
+Historically the Red River Métis have always been deeply connected to the environment, including the lands and waters within our National Homeland.
 Contemporarily many Red River Métis Citizens work closely within, and rely heavily on, our environment to provide a livelihood, sustenance, and the ability to practice traditional Métis culture.
-Your Métis Government understands the importance of protecting and conserving our traditional territory and beyond.
-It is imperative the Manitoba Métis Federation (MMF) works to ensure our environment is protected for ourselves and future generations.
-Without a healthy, sustainable environment, it is not possible to continue many of our traditional social and economic practices or exercise our Métis rights.
+Your Red River Métis Government understands the importance of protecting and conserving our traditional territory and beyond.
+It is imperative to the Manitoba Métis Federation (MMF) that our environment is protected for ourselves and future generations.
+Without a healthy, sustainable environment, it is not possible to continue many of our traditional, social and economic practices, or exercise our Red River Métis rights.

-The Ministers responsible for the Environment & Climate Change Portfolio will continue to establish and explore traditional methods of stewardship undertaken by our ancestors to cultivate a future that allows for the continued and lasting culture of the Red River Métis across the National Homeland.
-Your Métis Government has the unique opportunity to bridge the generational divide between the traditional practices of our Elders and the adaptive and innovative perspectives of our Youth to ensure that together, the prosperity of our Nation is upheld, and our environment is protected.
+The Ministers responsible for the Environment & Climate Change Portfolio will continue to advocate for traditional methods of stewardship undertaken by our ancestors to cultivate a future that allows for the continued and lasting culture of the Red River Métis across our National Homeland.
+Your Red River Métis Government has the unique opportunity to bridge the generational divide between the traditional practices of our Elders and the adaptive and innovative perspectives of our Youth to ensure that together, the prosperity of our Nation is upheld, and our environment is protected.
 We are committed to working collaboratively to ensure our rights are upheld, and all issues concerning the environment are given the utmost attention.
 With this in mind, the Environment & Climate Change Portfolio, through the MMF's Energy, Infrastructure & Resource Management Department, is working on several environment-related files, including the following:

 The federal government implemented carbon pricing in Manitoba on April 1, 2019, beginning at a rate of $20/tonne increasing by $10/tonne annually until it reaches $50/tonne by 2022.
 Of these revenues, 90% will be returned to individuals through taxation, while 10% will be distributed through programs to help small businesses, schools, universities, and Indigenous communities pursue environmental initiatives.